Noobify2012/Drippy-text/res/Readme.md

 ## Run 1 -- Run 1.txt:
 1. Generates the dungeon based on the parameters passed(non-wrapping, 4 row by 3 column dungeon, level 0 interconnectivity, 50% treasure and arrows and level 1 difficulty).
 2. It then prints out the final edge list, starting cave and ending cave after Kruskal's has been completed.
-It then announces where the player is entering the dungeon(ie its randomly selected start point) and what the route they will follow through the dungeon is.
+It then announces where the player is entering the dungeon(ie its randomly selected start point) and drops the player in the starting cave(cave 3) and gives their current status.
-3. The player then navigates the dungeon.
-At each step along the way the player's status is printed out which includes what cave they are in, identified by cave index, what they currently have in their treasure bag, what direction they can move from that cave(North, South, East, and/or West), and what treasure is in that cave that they will pick up.
+3. The player then navigates the dungeon moving from cave 3 to cave 6 picking up both arrows and treasure at the same time.
+Then move to cave 9 and then 10 where they pick up both arrows and treasure separately.
+At each step along the way the player's status is printed out which includes what cave they are in, identified by cave index, what they currently have in their treasure bag, what direction they can move from that cave(North, South, East, and/or West), how many arrows they have in their quiver, and what treasure and arrows are in that cave that they will pick up.
-4. After the player has completed their route through the cave, the program prints a final message announcing the completion of navigating the dungeon and presents a final list of what the player collected for treasure along the way.
+4. The player then navigates back to cave 3 and then move north to cave 0 where they shoot an arrow 1 space east and hear a howl as the arrow hits the monster.
+5. The player then moves east and then south until they smell something "faint but awful(Monster is 2 spaces away) and then "The player smells something awful and strong."(a monster within 1 space or 2 monsters within 2 spaces
+6. The player shoots again and hears "A great howl echos through the dungeon and a loud crash as the monster falls over dead."
+7. The player then moves west where they reach the final cave discovering the monster's body and have reached their end point.
+8. The game terminates as they have reached their final destination.

 ## Run 2 -- Run2.txt:
-1. Welcome Message printed to user with example for how to enter a valid dungeon request.
-2. Generates the dungeon based on the parameters passed(non- wrapping, 10 row by 10 column dungeon,  level 0 interconnectivity, and 20% treasure).
+1. Generates the dungeon based on the parameters passed(non-wrapping, 4 row by 3 column dungeon, level 0 interconnectivity, 50% treasure and arrows and level 1 difficulty).
-3. It then prints out the final edge list after Kruskal's has been completed.
-It then announces where the player is entering the dungeon(ie its randomly selected start point) and what the route they will follow through the dungeon is.
+2. It then prints out the final edge list, starting cave and ending cave after Kruskal's has been completed.
+It then announces where the player is entering the dungeon(ie its randomly selected start point) and drops the player in the starting cave(cave 3) and gives their current status.
-4. The player then navigates the dungeon.
-At each step along the way the player's status is printed out which includes what cave they are in, identified by cave index, what they currently have in their treasure bag, what direction they can move from that cave(North, South, East, and/or West), and what treasure is in that cave that they will pick up.
-5. After the player has completed their route through the cave, the program prints a final message announcing the completion of navigating the dungeon and presents a final list of what the player collected for treasure along the way.
+3. The player navigates north to cave 0 then east to cave 1 and then cave 2.
+The play smells something faint but awful.
+The player then moves south and smells something strong and awful.
+4. The player then moves west to cave 4 from cave 5 where they are eaten by the monster, "Chomp!
+Our player was eaten by a Monster."

 # Design/Model Changes.